Accessibility

 Where we need to improve

 There are instances where we recognise that we need to improve.
 For instance, we have yet to provide full captions for all of our videos.
-We are working on providing these as soon as possible.
-In the meantime, we are using Youtube’s automated captioning which, whilst not satisfactory for all, will be helpful to some.
+In the meantime, we are using Youtube’s automated captioning.
+We recognise that automated captions can contain some inaccuracies.
+We are looking to resolve this issue as soon as possible.

 Helping us improve further